strontic/strontic.github.io/xcyclopedia/library/AppVClient.exe-6D386C4567836ED0F6188419C653F46C.md

 ## Possible Misuse

 *The following table contains possible examples of `AppVClient.exe` being misused.
-While `AppVClient.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `AppVClient.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --